Set up Active/Passive HA on Azure

 - Set up the Active Directory application and a Service Principal to enable programmatic API access.

 - For the firewall to interact with the Azure APIs, you need to create an Azure Active Directory Service Principal.
 This Service Principle has the permissions required to authenticate to the Azure AD and access the resources within your subscription.To complete this set up, you must have permissions to register an application with your Azure AD tenant, and assign the application to a role in your subscription.
-If you don't have the necessary permissions, ask your Azure AD or subscription administrator to create a Service Principal with an IAM role of contributor.
+If you don't have the necessary permissions, ask your Azure AD or subscription administrator to create a Service Principal with the required permissions VM-Series on Azure Service Principal Permissions.
 Copy the following details for use later in this workflow:

 - Client ID—The Application ID associated with the Active Directory (, select your application and copy the ID).Azure Active DirectoryApp registrations